syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Check-whether-the-loaded-PDF document-is-edited-or-not.md

 ---
 layout: post
-title: Check whether the loaded PDF document is edited or not in Syncfusion Essential UWP PDF viewer.
+title: Check whether the loaded PDF document is edited or not.
-description: Check whether the loaded PDF document is edited or not in Syncfusion Essential UWP PDF viewer.
+description: Check whether the loaded PDF document is edited or not in Syncfusion Essential UWP PDF viewer control.
 platform: uwp
 control: PDF viewer
 documentation: ug